son-link/PQMusic/README.md

 PQMusic is a minimalistic and easy to use audio player for download and use.

+You can play your local files, from a direct url or streaming and import/export playlists on M3U format

 Available for Linux (Not available for Windows at the moment)

 Licensed under GNU/GPL3 or higher.